11 Common JAMB 2026 Mistakes and How to Avoid Them

 Tip:

-- Check your exam slip for time and venue.
+• Check your slip for time and venue.

-- If your centre is far, travel a day earlier.
+• If the centre is far, travel a day earlier.

 Not Having a Plan B